aceDuChene/beat-the-beatles/README.md

 Intro to Computer Science II in Fall 2019, when it was offered using C++.
 Some of the requirements according to assignment specifications:

     1. Design a game with pointer-linked spaces

-    2. Use object-oriented programming oncepts
+    2. Use object-oriented programming concepts

     3. Requires a "Space" class, representing the space the character can be in.
 Must be an abstract class with virtual functions.

     4. At least 3 derived classes from "Space"

     5. Have a limit to number of turns the user can take before losing the game

     6. Player must be able to interact with parts of the space structure